SamiA86/alx-system_engineering-devops/0x01-shell_permissions/README.md

- script that prints the effective username
+a script that switches the current user